ellieyu0121/ds-n-algorithms-java/Lectures/2/readme.md

 There are two parts to each ADT:

 1. The public or external part, which consists of:

-	a.
-The conceptual picture (the user's view of what the object looks like, how the structure is organized)
+	* The conceptual picture (the user's view of what the object looks like, how the structure is organized)
-	b. the conceptual operations (what the user can do with ADT)
+	* the conceptual operations (what the user can do with ADT)
 2. The private or internal part, which consists of:
 	a. the representation (how the structure is actually stored)
 	b. the implementation of the operations (the actual code)